 Advantages and disadvantages of full duplex and half duplex:

 There are both advantages and disadvantages to using a full duplex or a half-duplex.
-Some of the advantages of a full-duplex include:
+Some of the benefits of a full-duplex include:

 • Increased speed: Since a full duplex uses two separate channels for sending and receiving data, it can send and receive data at the same time.
 This means that it can achieve higher speeds than a half-duplex.

-• Increased efficiency: Full duplex is more efficient than a half duplex because it doesn’t have to wait for the other party to finish sending before it can start receiving.
+• Increased efficiency: A full-duplex is more efficient than a half-duplex because it doesn’t have to wait for the other party to finish sending before it can start receiving.

 • Reduced collisions: Since a full duplex uses two separate channels, there is less of a chance for data collisions to occur.